psantana5/ai-chatbot/README.docker.md

-# IRB Chatbot Docker Deployment
+# AI Chatbot Docker Deployment

-This document provides instructions for deploying the IRB Chatbot application using Docker and Docker Compose.
+This document provides instructions for deploying the AI Chatbot application using Docker and Docker Compose.

 ## Prerequisites